rmungai/SpheroidInvasionAnalysis/README.md

   * Calls on PerformPCA.m

 ### BRANCHES:
 MAIN branch contains all scripts for the main pixel-based analysis detailed in the manuscript.
-The branches QUANTIFYING_NUCLEI_CENTROIDS and TESTING_BINARIZING_THRESHOLD_ONPIXELS contain the scripts used to compare the effect of thresholding on the quantified invasion metrics for teh object-based and pixel-based methods respectively.
+The branches QUANTIFYING_NUCLEI_CENTROIDS and TESTING_BINARIZING_THRESHOLD_ONPIXELS contain the scripts used to compare the effect of thresholding on the quantified invasion metrics for the object-based and pixel-based methods respectively.
 To perform this analysis, the "QuickQuant.m" script can be used to more easily load and save variables for running the "Quant_imageset.m" script.

 ## Author info